Cousins (2014 film): Plot

+Sam is psychologically trapped in the past following a tragic incident that occurred six years earlier, an event that nearly cost him his life.
+Unable to fully recover from the trauma, he struggles with fragmented memories.
+His psychiatrist advises him to revisit Manipal, a monarch in south india, where the incident took place, in the hope that returning to familiar surroundings will help him regain his lost memories.

+Sam’s cousins — Georgy, Pauly, and Tony — accompany him on the road trip.
+While the journey begins as a light-hearted reunion filled with humor and nostalgia, it gradually uncovers painful truths from Sam’s past.

+During their time in Manipal, the cousins meet Mallika, the sister of Sam’s former girlfriend Aarathi, who was nearly his wife.
+Through Mallika and Georgy — who already knows the full story — Pauly and Tony learn about Sam and Aarathi’s relationship.
+Georgy reveals that when Sam and Aarathi attempted to elope, they were intercepted by Aarathi’s brother’s men.
+Sam was captured, and in the chaos that followed, Aarathi was not saved.

+Realizing that Aarathi may still be in danger, Georgy suspects that someone is attempting to kill her.
+The cousins bring Aarathi to their home to ensure her safety.
+With Mallika’s assistance, Georgy, Pauly, and Tony begin investigating the person responsible for targeting Aarathi.

+As Sam slowly confronts his past, the cousins work together to uncover the truth behind the tragedy and the threats surrounding Aarathi.

 Production

 Vedhika was signed to portray Kunchacko Boban's love interest and Bhavana as Indrajith Sukumaran's love interest.
 But she was later replaced with Nisha Agarwal as the team felt that somebody who is not a complete Malayali would be apt for the role.
 Filming locations include Bangalore, Kochi, Pollachi, Kodaikanal and Athirapilly.

 The filming started on 10 August 2014 at Bangalore Palace, where a majority of filming took place over the next weeks.
 Around 600 artists, including a cultural troupe from Bangalore and nearly 80 horses were part of a song sequence, which was a five-day-long shoot and costed over ₹80 lakh.
 Kamalini Mukherjee did an item number for the movie.

 Soundtrack

-The film's soundtrack contains 5 songs, all composed by M. Jayachandran.
+The film's soundtrack contains 4 songs, all composed by M. Jayachandran.
 Lyrics by Murukan Kattakkada, Rafeeq Ahamed.